 "There were huge amounts of money in [Brittany's] pension plan and bank account, and all of that's gone," Morgenroth said.
 "I would see it on the statements.
-There was money being withdrawn by Simon, hundreds of thousands."Kate’s uncle in court for punching wife
+There was money being withdrawn by Simon, hundreds of thousands."Sylvester Stallone reportedly ready to fire back at sexual assault accuser

 Morgenroth's assistant also claimed that Monjack's mother ordered Brittany's mom to leave the Hollywood home that Sharon and Monjack had shared.

 Monjack and Sharon slept in the same bed